 Pixel Density (PPI)

 Pixel density is measured in PPI which stands for pixels-per-inch.
-This refers to the number of individual pixels that are packed within one inch of your smartwatch display.
+This refers to the number of individual pixels that are packed within one inch of the device's display.
 The higher the pixel count, the crisper or higher-definition the screen should look.

 Ideally, you want to have a PPI over 300 to not be able to differentiate individual pixels from one another.
 Some models on this list do not publicly state their display's PPI, so they have been marked as N/A in the comparison table below.

-Depending on your desired use, the battery life of your smartwatch could be a make or break attribute for which model to buy.
+Depending on your desired use, the battery life of the device could be a make or break attribute for which model to buy.
 On average, women's smartwatches will offer a battery life between 18-36 hours.

 However, in some cases like with most of Fitbit's smartwatches, you'll get 4-7 days worth of juice.
-This allow do a lot more on a single charge and easily track your sleep routine without needing to place it on a charger overnight.
+This allow s you to do a lot more on a single charge and easily track your sleep routine without needing to place it on a charger overnight.